AnishMahto/EcosystemSimulation/README.md

 The initial generation is based off of random numbers, so you will get a different population every time you open up the program.
 The basis of whether an animal survives, dies, and/or how many it can reproduce is set with values.

 Keep in mind I had no intention of making an efficient program, as this was just for fun :)

+*I reccommend running the program in some live console, such as the one on repl.it